 With help from CBT and support from her family, psilocybin completely changed her life.

-…But not with some initial challenges during treatment.
+…you never start a sentence with an ellipsis some initial challenges during treatment.

 The psilocybin session would last six hours or so.
 As the shrooms kicked in, she was directed to close her eyes, go inward, and embrace whatever shows up.